You want smart political talk without the meltdowns?

 So it was about the team who was around me.

-It was talking to other people who had gone through something similar, and it was about fighting hard for what I believed in that got me to where I am today.
+And it was about fighting hard for what I believed in that got me to where I am today.

-Let's talk about that day when this all went down, and Pierre happened to be a very close friend of yours.
+And Pierre happened to be a very close friend of yours.

 You told the story when you were covering, and you've covered wars in Syria and Afghanistan and Iraq.

-And and that stuck with you.
+And that stuck with you.

-Uh Pierre did lose his life that day.
+Pierre did lose his life that day.

 Sasha did lose her life that day.

-Yes, um we had just finished filming in an abandoned village, a demolished village, one that had been almost flattened.
+Yep, we had just finished filming in an abandoned village, a demolished village, one that had been almost flattened.

-Uh we hadn't seen anyone in a long time.
+We hadn't seen anyone in a long time.

-Um it was abandoned.
+It was abandoned.

-We pulled up at this one empty checkpoint, and as we slowed down, out of nowhere, right out of the sky, came this missile, and we heard that whiz that Phew and then right in front of the car, maybe thirty feet, the first bomb hit, and one of the trees it not it hit started to fall over as well.
+We pulled up at this one empty checkpoint, and as we slowed down, out of nowhere, right out of the sky, came this missile, and we heard that whiz there, pew!

-I suffered all the facial injuries at that point, uh shrapnel in the eye, a big matchbox size in my throat, and I was at that point gone.
+I suffered all the facial injuries at that point, a shrapnel in the eye, a big matchbox size in my throat.

-I mean, I was as close to death as you can imagine, and I was totally black in a dark place, and it was into that dark place, it was into that moment.
+I mean, I was as close to death as you can imagine, and I was totally black in a dark place.

-Your daughter's name is Honor, which I love, I love that name.
+Your daughter's name is Honor, which I love.

 Oh, I was unconscious.

-I was uh uh I'd be knocked out and uh taking parts of my skull out as well, so I was badly injured.
+I was I'd be knocked out and taking parts of my skull out as well.

 But I saw my daughter and she came to me and she said to me, Daddy, you've got to get out of the car.

-And somehow it it came back to me.
+And somehow it came back to me.

-I came back to myself and my I opened my eyes and immediately just reached for the car door and I started to crawl towards the car door.
+I came back to myself and I opened my eyes and immediately just reached for the car door and I started to crawl towards the car door.

-I got a couple of steps out of the car, and boom, the third one hit the car itself, the third missile.
+I got a couple of steps out of the car and boom, the third one hit the car itself, the third missile.

-So if the if if your daughter didn't come to you and sort of wake you out of the the darkness, the un state of unconsciousness, she's saying, Daddy, get out of the car, you got out of the car.
+So if your daughter didn't come to you and sort of wake you out of the darkness, the state of unconsciousness, she's saying, Daddy, get out of the car.

-It happened with the third one.
+I happened with the third one.

-So I'd taken two steps out of the car and the third one hit, and that threw me away.
+So I'd taken two steps out of the car and the third one hit and that threw me away.

-And uh next thing I know I wake up and I'm on fire, the leg's gone, um, and that's when I was badly injured.
+And the next thing I know, I wake up and I'm on fire.

-But you know, Sasha and the two Ukrainians hadn't got out of the car in the same way that I was in the car, and they died in the car.
+But, you know, Sasha and the two Ukrainians hadn't got out of the car in the same way that I was in the car.

 So my daughter coming to me in that moment, my angel coming to me in that moment, that brought me back.